hasan-rakibul/PC-SRGAN/README.md

 </div>

 ## Important details on using this repository
-1. The dataset is released through [Zenodo](https://doi.org/10.5281/zenodo.15681249).
-It should be organised as follows:
+1. The dataset needs to have the following structure:
 ```
 data
 ├── Allen-Cahn_Periodic